lamdu/lamdu/doc/DevSetup.md

 * First build the project using `stack build`.
 * Now `mkdir autogen` and copy the `Paths_Lamdu.hs` file from where it was created in `.stack` to this folder.
 * Now you're ready to use `ghcid`.
 Simply start it with the "Start Ghcid" from VS code's command pallete.

+## macOS

+When running a full build, this command shows a notification when it is done:

+    osascript -e 'display notification "'`stack build && echo Success || echo Failure`'" with title "Stack build"'